Fava Mint Bruschetta

 Fava beans require a significant time commitment, so either get them ready a day before you want to eat or schedule your prep time accordingly.

 For enough for four people, start with at least a pound of pods, although another half would be better.
 Split open the long pods with your thumb and strip out the beans, still in their tight, pale green skins.
-This will take about 30 minutes if you’re fast.

 Get a medium saucepan of water boiling, toss in a little salt, and add the beans.
 Let the water return to a boil, cook another minute, then drain and run a little cold water over the beans so you can handle them.
 I find the easiest method for getting the bean out is pinching the skin open at one end and gently squeezing until the bright green bean pops out.
 It’s fine if the beans split, and most will.
-Plan on another 10-15 minutes for this.